echo2echo/Perl-Web-Images/README.md

 If it works you will see a generated list of image files converted to thumbnails

+It takes a few seconds per photo to process the image to a thumbnail.

 #
 # Instructions for perl-cgi-images.pl
 #